youyinnn/s2search/README.md

 ## Step 1-3.
 Setup experiment

-1. Create a folder under `pipelining`, folder name would be the experiment name.
-Say `pipelining/exp4`.
+1. Create a folder under `pipelining`, folder name would be the experiment name .
+Say `pipelining/pdp-exp1`.

 2. Put all of your paper data under the experiment folder.
 Say `pipelining/exp4/cslg.data` and so on.

 3. Create an experiment config file `conf.yml` under the experiment folder.
 Say `pipelining/exp4/conf.yml`.

    ```yaml